Perfectdotexe/BitByByte-File-Pumper/README.md

 Increases the size of a file by adding null hexadecimal value(s) (00) to the end depending on the amount the user wants in KB, MB, or GB.
 Usually, anti-virus softwares ignore files bigger than 100 MB therefore qualifiying this file pumper useful in that situation.
 Another way it could be used is for phising or testing a networks download speed.
 Above all, this is a penetration testing tool, not a blackhat tool.

 ## Motivation
-The graphical user interface was programmed line by line, I didn't use any IDE that constructs the GUI for the programmer.
-Reasoning why is that I took this up as a challenge to better understand how grids work using Java and low-level functions.
+The graphical user interface was programmed line by line, I didn't use WindowBuilder (Eclipse) to make the GUI.
+Reasoning why is that I took this up as a challenge to better understand how GUI's work using Java and low-level functions.
 Above all, it is user friendly and I'm not responsible for any damages.

 ## Screenshots
 <img src="images/screenshot1.PNG"><br/><img src="images/screenshot2.PNG"><br/><img src="images/screenshot3.PNG"><br/>